 [Reply] Implementing Twitter Searches

 Twitter Searches are only available on our Business Plan.
-More information on our plans can be found here.
+Learn more about our plans and pricing here.

 |IN THIS ARTICLE|

 |What are Twitter Searches?||How to implement Twitter Searches|

 By default, Reply will pull in tweets that you're @mentioned in.
 While that’s enough for many folks, others prefer to know more about what is being said about their brand on Twitter, even if they’re not @mentioned in the post.

 Twitter Searches allow you to specify keywords, phrases, and hashtags that you'd like to track.
 Once your Twitter Searches have been set up in your Reply account, they'll start flowing into your Team Inbox, alongside the conversations you're @mentioned in.
 If you like, you could route all of those to a specific folder using tags and Automation Rules.
 Learn more about routing conversations to dedicated folders here.

 At the moment, all Twitter Searches are tested and created by our team.
 Feel free to contact us with the results you're looking to achieve, and we'll help you get there!

 If you'd like to try out your Twitter Search before asking us to implement it, feel free to use Twitter's Advanced Search tool, which allows you to run targeted searches.
 A few examples include looking for tweets with "all of these words" or "this exact phrase" or "none of these words", and you can combine them too!
 You can also save your advanced searches in Twitter, allowing you to come back and check the results anytime.

 Best practices for Twitter Searches